canjs/can-construct/docs/construct.md

 ## Plugins

-There are two plugins available to help make using `can-construct` even simpler.
+There are plugins available to help make using `can-construct` even simpler.

 -   [can-construct-super] allows you to easily call base methods by making `this._super` available in inherited methods.
--   [can-construct-proxy] creates a static callback function that sets the value of `this` to an instance of the constructor function.